SCA Resumé

 • Making Butter (at Wyewood social, 2009, and again at a camping event in Summer, 2012)

-• Stool Ball: Medieval Baseball (at several events, starting in July 2005)
+• Stool Ball: Medieval Baseball (multiple events)

 • The Heraldic Achievement (at Wyewood Social, 2008)